amosnier/ecg/README.md

 To handle this issue, `ecg`'s strategy is the following:
 - Only support for little-endian MCUs is provided until further notice.
 - When the SVD file includes endianness information, `ecg` asserts that little-endian is specified.
-- When the SVD file does not include endianness information, `ecg` assumes that little-endian applies.
-In any case, `ecg` provides a runtime checking function and recommends to run it for every combination MCU/toolchain.
+- When the SVD file does not include endianness information, `ecg` assumes that little-endian applies. `ecg` also provides a compile time endianness assertion.

 Also, at the time of writing, only one of the generated files has been tested in a debugger on target.
 If you use `ecg`, please do not blindly rely on the generated code, check it!